emarekica/react-small-form/project-steps.md

 <br><br>

-Do it by creating an error hangler function which resets the error to `undfined`, `null` or any other falsy value.
+Do it by creating an error handler function which resets the error to `undfined`, `null` or any other falsy value.
 <br><br>

 ```js